How Long Can Sushi Stay in the Fridge

 Sushi that contains raw fish should be consumed within 12 to 24 hours, while sushi without fish can last for up to a week.
 It is important to note that freezing sushi can affect its quality and flavor.
 Store-bought sushi should not be frozen and should be eaten by the best-before date printed on the packaging.

-- To prevent the sushi from becoming dry, place a damp paper towel in the container or wrap it in foil before storing it in the fridge.
+• To prevent the sushi from becoming dry, place a damp paper towel (Best for: preventing moisture loss during refrigeration) in the container (Best for: airtight sushi storage that minimizes oxidation) or wrap it in foil before storing it in the fridge.

-Sushi is a popular Japanese dish that consists of vinegared rice, raw or cooked seafood, and vegetables.
-It is a delicate dish that requires proper handling and storage to maintain its flavor and freshness.
+Raw sushi lasts 1–2 days in the refrigerator, while cooked sushi can be safely stored for 3–4 days — though peak flavor and texture are best within the first 24 hours.
+Sushi is a delicate dish that requires proper handling and storage to maintain its flavor and freshness.
 In this section, we will discuss the shelf life of sushi and the indicators of spoilage.

 Shelf Life of Sushi